-When looking for flights there were companies that were slightly less expensive.
+When looking for flights on Skyscanner we could see there were companies that were slightly less expensive.
 However, these would include transferring though Kuala Lumpur and booking with two different airlines.
 Overall, Vietnam Airlines had the most direct route and was a convenient travel day from Jakarta to Da Nang.

 Even if this isn’t the route you’re planning to travel, our experience will still be useful.
 This is especially true if you’re taking Vietnam Air to passing through customs and get to a connecting flight!

 Checking in for Our Vietnam Air Flight

 We checked in online the night before our trip from our Jakarta Airport hotel.
 We stayed at 101 Jakarta Airport CBD twice while passing through the city and can highly recommend it.
 It’s only a 10 minute drive to the airport and offers a free 24 hour shuttle.

 The morning of our flight we hopped in the shuttle and made our way to Terminal 3.
 We had to check in again at the airport which went smoothly.
 The Vietnam Airline had a bunch of staff helping everyone and moving along the passengers.
 After checking our visas, passports, and other documents we were given our Vietnam Air tickets and made our way to the gate.

 Jakarta Airport is pretty massive so don’t wait too long to make your way to head to the right area.
 We grabbed a cappuccino to-go and took a walk around.
 When it was time to board it wasn’t by zone, but instead everyone lined up at once to get on the flight.